XelaNull/7DTD-WhiteRiver_ToC/README.md

 ### Questable Equipment:

-- **Bambi's Killer Compound Bow** - Earn the famed deer killer, "Bambi's Killer" Compound Bow with slightly better stats than Vanilla.
+**TOOLS:**

 - **Black Bart's Flaming Dig Tools** - Uncover the long-buried stash from the most famous stagecoach robber in the western U.S., providing a steel Pickaxe & Shovel with flaming mods and better stats than Vanilla.
 Stamina trait sure to keep you digging and digging and digging.
-- **Brass For Lead** - Help the community restock its Lead supply and in exchange receive some brass.
 - **Bunyan's FireAxe** - Help the Trader with some potable water and receive a Paul Bunyan branded FireAxe.
+- **Dundee's Hunting Knife** - Take on everything with Dundee's famous Hunting Knife with slightly better stats than Vanilla.
+- **Jason's Machete** - A replicate machete used by the infamous serial killer himself.
+(Big Thanks to wyldwitchykat for this contribution)
+- **Rick Danger's Auger** - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter.
+- **Taza's Axe** - The famed Taza's Axe, already awesome.

+**WEAPONS:**

+- **Bambi's Killer Compound Bow** - Earn the famed deer killer, "Bambi's Killer" Compound Bow with slightly better stats than Vanilla.
 - **Daryl's Crossbow** - Obtain a replica copy of Daryl's Zombiekiller Crossbow.
 - **Deschain's Revolver** - Earn a legendary revolver, crafted from Excalibur, that was used by the famed Roland Deschain.
-- **Dundee's Hunting Knife** - Take on everything with Dundee's famous Hunting Knife with slightly better stats than Vanilla.
+- **Leon's Modded SMG** - Help Leon finish his DIY gun project, resulting in a 9mm SMG weapon with slightly better stats than Vanilla.
+- **Pavlichenko's Rifle** - Locate and assemble a branded Marksman rifle from the famed marksman, Pavlichenko.

+**ARMOR:**

+- **Kuva's Red Armor** - Discover the secret ingredient in Kuva's Red Armor with slightly better stats and environmental mods.

+RESOURCES:

+- **Brass For Lead** - Help the community restock its Lead supply and in exchange receive some brass.
 - **Everdeen's Arrows & Bolts** - The settlement is trying to put together a feast.
 Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.
 - **Gupta's Bandages** - Can't craft first aid bandages?
 Trade Aloe Leaves & Cotton for a few First Aid Bandages.
-- **Jason's Machete** - A replicate machete used by the infamous serial killer himself.
-(Big Thanks to wyldwitchykat for this contribution)
-- **Kuva's Red Armor** - Discover the secret ingredient in Kuva's Red Armor with slightly better stats and environmental mods.
-- **Leon's Modded SMG** - Help Leon finish his DIY gun project, resulting in a 9mm SMG weapon with slightly better stats than Vanilla.
-- **Pavlichenko's Rifle** - Locate and assemble a branded Marksman rifle from the famed marksman, Pavlichenko.
 - **QwikCrete** - Learn the secret to making quick-drying concrete blocks!
 - **Remington's Steel Ammo** - A spin off of Khaine's Steel Ammo mod that turns it into a questable achievement.
-- **Rick Danger's Auger** - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter.
-- **Taza's Axe** - The famed Taza's Axe, already awesome.

 Nearly all quests are designed to be repeatable in case of loss of equipment or to try your luck at a higher quality reward.
 Black Bart's dig tools are unique and the quest is designed NOT to be repeatable!